Prepper Holiday Gifts That Won’t Break The Bank

 Final Thoughts

 If your children are old enough to be helpful, or if you have a good group of friends, working on a project together can turn into something fun and festive when you’re done.
 For example, I had a small business selling chickens for years, and I still sometimes get together with friends to process birds.
 It’s reminiscent of the spinning bees of the Revolutionary period: exhausting but fun when you have good company.
-At the end, something as simple as a beer and a hot meal seems like a treat.
+Ultimately, something as simple as a beer and a hot meal seems like a treat.

 Additional Resources: